Best NASCAR Heat 3 Settings for Logitech G29 / G920

 Even so, the force feedback isn't the greatest on these wheels.
 The center area deadzone feels very loose, which means you have to be very careful with your steering inputs going down the straights.
 It's easy to overcorrect and cause a wreck when you are in traffic.

-In this guide, I will show how configure the wheel settings properly in-game and in G HUB, if playing on PC.
+In this guide, I will show how to configure the wheel settings properly in-game and in G HUB, if playing on PC.

 G HUB Settings